 - Use strong passwords and diversify them across all of your accounts.

 IdentityIQ services include dark web scans that search for any trace of your information on the black markets, as well as many other services, to ensure you know right away if any fraudulent activity has occurred in your name.
-For more information, see how we protect you.
+For more information, check out our identity theft protection.